nci/scores/docs/paper.md

 ## Key Benefits

-To meet the needs of researchers, `scores` has the following key benefits:
+In order to meet the needs of researchers, `scores` has the following key benefits:

 |             |                                                                                     |
 |-------------|-------------------------------------------------------------------------------------|